 History of Cloch

-In the 50 years we have been operating, we have gone from renovating houses and flats for families, to building new homes, transferring properties from other social landlords and renovation of our existing properties.
+In the 50 years we have been operating, we have gone from renovating houses and flats for families, to building new homes, transferring properties from other social landlords, and renovation of our existing properties.
 We do this because we want to improve the housing and lives of people in Inverclyde.
-We are led by a committed voluntary Board made up of local people, some tenants and some professional people, who look after the strategic direction and probity of the Association and employ professional staff to run the organisation day to day.
+We are led by a committed voluntary Board made up of local people, some tenants, and some professional people, who look after the strategic direction of the Association and employ professional staff to run the organisation day to day.

 We have expanded our area of operation every decade.
-We now have houses spread throughout the East End of Greenock, Port Glasgow, Larkfield and Inverkip.
+We now have houses spread throughout the East End of Greenock, Port Glasgow, Larkfield, and Inverkip.
 We have built and renovated houses, four in a block cottage flats and tenements.
-In doing so we have regenerated areas such as Gibshill, Maukinhill and the Strone in Greenock which were areas notorious in their time for gangs and extremes of poverty.
-This and many other areas now offer modern housing and infrastructure and at the same time, we bring help supporting tenancies, welfare benefits advice and a range of activities such as gala days and community projects.
+In doing so we have regenerated areas such as Gibshill, Maukinhill and the Strone in Greenock.
+This and many other areas now offer modern housing and infrastructure and at the same time, we bring help supporting tenancies, welfare benefits advice, and a range of activities such as gala days and community projects.